jakehova/knowledgedump/tech/aws/exam/sa/rough-notes/sns-sqs.md

 * Process
-    1 Producer sends message to queue which gets distributed redundantly 2 Message gets picked up for processing by consumer and visibility timeout starts 3 Message gets deleted by consumer after receiving and processing it **SNS**
+    1 Producer sends message to queue which gets distributed redundantly 2 Message gets picked up for processing by consumer and visibility timeout starts 3 Message gets deleted after visibility timeout expires or by consumer directly (via deleteMessage command using receiptHandle value of message)
+**SNS**
 * Coordinates and manages messaging between publishers and subscribers
 * Subscription Types